skyv26/skyv26/README.md

 ## What I'm doing presently?

 - 🔭 I’m currently working on full-stack projects using the React library on the front end and Ruby on Rails on the back end.
-- 🌱 I’m currently learning SSR, PWA's and CSS frameworks.
+- 🌱 I’m currently learning SSR, PWA's and other popular CSS frameworks.
 - 👯 I’m looking to collaborate on **Open Source** and **IoT** projects.
 - 💬 Ask me *anything* about `Technology`
 - 📫 <a href="mailto:dev.aakashv@gmail.com">Send an email</a>